 a boil.

-6. Add the pounded coriander seeds, almond paste and rice paste to the inventory; blend well.
+6. Add the pounded coriander seeds, almond paste, and rice paste to the inventory; blend well.

-Eight.
-Transfer right into a serving bowl.
+8. Transfer right into a serving bowl.
 Add the last syrup to the organized soup and serve hot garnished with saffron.